eoscafe/eos-debug/smart-contracts.md

 ### Deploy token contract

 You are now ready to deploy the token contract.
-We are starting with the token contract since it is quite basic, and has similar actions as the other contracts that we will experiment with.
+We are starting with the token contract as it is quite basic, and has similar actions to the other contracts that we will experiment with.

+Assuming you are running from your home directory:

+`$ cleos set contract token /path-to-eos/build/contracts/eosio.token -p token`

+Again, if you did not set your token account name as "token", substitute it in for "token" above.

+#### Something to keep in mind

+When working through the steps below, you may start to notice that most push action commands use this structure: `cleos push action <action-name> <account-where-contract-is-deployed> '["param-1", "param-2", ... , "param-x"]'`.
+It can be helpful to remember this syntax beforehand, as you will be using it quite a lot.

-**Note:** Two very common errors that occur when using the commands below are `unknown key` errors and `permission` related errors.
+There are also two very common errors types that occur when using the commands in the steps below.
+These are the `unknown key` errors and `permission` related errors.
 When you receive an `unknown key` error, double check the input of your parameters in your command.
 It is most likely that something went wrong there.
-When you receive a `permission` related error, it means that either your wallet isn't open or doesn't have the private key of the account you're calling with `-p` imported already.
+When you receive a `permission` related error, it means that either your wallet isn't open, you didn't call the --wallet-host and/or --wallet-port arguments, or doesn't have the private key of the account you're calling with `-p` imported already.
 You could also be calling for the permission of the wrong account for that particular situation.

+### Token create

+Push the `create` action for the token contract using the command below:

+`$ cleos push action create token '["<your-account-name>", "<maximum-supply>", 0, 0, 0]' -p <your-account-name>`